comppolicylab/pingpong/README.md

  - **Slack App / Socket mode** Create a Slack App in the Slack developer console and enable "Socket Mode."
 In addition, you will need to request the correct scopes (listed below).
  - **Azure OpenAI** As of Sept 2023, you need to apply for access to this service within the Azure Portal.
 After getting that access, you need to apply for GPT-4 access as well.
 After getting approved for OpenAI with GPT-4, create a new OpenAI service in a region where GPT-4 is available (`East US 2` is currently a good option for North America, but this may change).
 Then, deploy the GPT-4 model in this region.
  - **Azure Blob Storage** Set up a blob storage container to hold documents for cognitive search.
 Add any documents that are relevant to the class that you want to be indexed for search (e.g., syllabi, assignments, readings).
+You can set downgrade the service tier to Locally Redundant Storage (default is more expensive).
  - **Azure Cognitive Search** Set up a new search service in the same region as the OpenAI service.
 You will (probably) need to use the `Basic` pricing tier; be careful to set this correctly, as the default tier (`Standard`) is much more expensive and probably unnecessary.
  - **Azure Semantic Search** Enable Semantic Search in the `Free` tier under your Cognitive Search deployment.
  - **Azure Search Index / Indexer** Set up an index within the cognitive search deployment based on your blob storage documents.
 Then, set up an indexer to process these documents.
 You can put this on a schedule if you are updating your documents dynamically; running the indexer on demand is also fine.
 Just make sure to remember to run it when you update documents!
+The index should have `title` and `content` fields, and you should add a Semantic Configuration called `default` with the corresponding title/content configuration.

 ### Slack App Scopes